 - Red onion - These give the burgers a nice crunch in every bite.
 White onion will work too.

 - Feta cheese - A little added cheese in the burgers help ensure a nice flavor.
 Substitute with goat cheese crumbles or shred some of your favorite block of cheese.

-You don't need much to make flavorful chicken burgers right at home.
+You don't need much to make flavorful ground chicken burgers right at home.
 All you need is a mixing bowl to make the patties and a grill if grilling the burgers or a skillet or grill pan if cooking them on the stove.

 Step 1 : Mix the patty ingredients.
 In a large bowl, add together the burger ingredients and mix well to distribute.
 This is best done with a large spoon or you can use your hands if you don't mind getting a little messy.
 You can also throw all the ingredients into a food processor and pulsing a few times until everything is well mixed.
 Just be sure to wash the container well since you are dealing with raw chicken.